Whole Earth Forecaster | Home

 The Market and Sunshine

-Below are compared Sky Cover (in tenths) average for each month in Omaha from 1970-1991 ('78-'85 not available) and the S&P 500 average percent gain/loss each month from 1951 to 1977.
+Below are compared Sky Cover for each month in Omaha from 1970-1991 and the S&P 500 average percent gain/loss each month from 1951 to 1977.

-Sky Cover is seasonal and so are stocks.
 High Cloudiness = Peaking Market (March, April, November and December).
-Low Cloudiness = Market Bottom (June through October).

 Good Day Sunshine---Stock Returns and the Weather, David Hirshleifer and Tyler Shumway, August 17, 2001.

-For complete Paper see here: http://www.cob.ohio-state.edu/fin/dice/papers/2001/2001-3.pdf
+For complete Paper see here: http://www-personal.umich.edu/~shumway/papers.dir/weather.pdf

-"Our analysis reveals that lower temperatures are indeed related to higher stock returns, and higher temperatures are related to lower stock returns.
+"Our analysis reveals that lower temperatures are indeed related to higher stock returns, and higher temperatures to lower stock returns.
 The relationship is significant both statistically and economically when the temperature is low, and is robust to various alternative tests."

-"By examining nine market indices for eight international markets, we have indeed uncovered a temperature anomaly.
-Our analyses reveal a statistically significant relation between the temperature and stock market returns: the lower the temperature, the higher the stock returns, and vice versa.
 The relationship is much stronger when the temperature is low.
 Our results are also robust to alternative definitions of temperature variables and controlling for such known anomalies as the Monday effect, the tax loss effect, the cloud cover effect, and the seasonal affective disorder effect.
 Thus, our empirical evidence supports the hypothesis regarding lower temperatures vis-`a-vis higher stock returns, and reveals that apathy dominates aggression when the temperature is high, which results in lower stock returns."

 Stock Market Returns---A Weather Anomaly, August 2002, Cao & Wei.

-For complete Paper see here: http://www.rotman.utoronto.ca/~wei/research/temp_stock.pdf
+For complete Paper see here: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.195.5659&rep=rep1&type=pdf

-The Market and Atmospheric Pressure
+The Market and Barometric Pressure

 The stock market makes major peaks and bottoms with barometric pressure peaks and bottoms.